uswitch/bifrost/README.md

 # bifrost

-Archive Kafka data safely to S3.
+Archive Kafka data safely to either Amazon's S3 or Microsoft's Azure Blob Storage.

-bifrost is a daemon that connects to Kafka, consumes all topics and persists them to S3 for long term storage and analysis.
+bifrost is a daemon that connects to Kafka, consumes all topics and persists them to the cloud for long term storage and analysis.
 It uses the [baldr file format](https://github.com/uswitch/baldr) to store Kafka messages. baldr-files are gzipped before they are written to disk.